 Blood specimens may be collected at each annual visit.
-Annually, Clinical Center staff will collect local laboratory data for routine hematology, biochemistry and urinalysis as well as chest X-ray and electrocardiogram results (as available) and report these results on study forms.
+Annually, Clinical Center staff will use the specimens to collect local laboratory data for routine hematology and biochemistry, also urinallysis and electrocardiography will be performed.
+These results will be reported on study forms.

-Specimens for DNA and cytogenetic studies will be collected at annual visits 1 and 5 and shipped by overnight courier to the Core Laboratory.
+Specimens for DNA and cytogenetic studies will be collected once in the course of the study for each patient and shipped by overnight courier to the appropriate Core Laboratories.
 Serum specimens will be collected annually, frozen at -80°C and shipped in batches to the NHLBI Biological Specimen Repository.